FelipeBortoliniWarren/CryptoCardsEverest/README.md

-Initial project to list some cryptos and show the balance of wallet.
+Initial project to list some cryptos and show the wallet balance.